hoylerbr/Coursera_Capstone/VillagesofNewYorkProject.md

 # Coursara Capstone project - Villages of New York
-## This study will compare the villages of New York both by population and venues.
+## This study will compare the villages of New York by important venues and distance from hospitals.
 ## Introduction/Business Problem
 Villages have many issues that are similar to larger cities without the resources of larger cities.
-Some villages are near major cities, others are very rural in which there may not be essential services like hospitals or even grocery stores.
+Some villages are near major cities, others are very rural and may not have essential services like hospitals or even grocery stores.

 We will use foursquare to determine the types of venues available in these villages or the distance to essential services.
 We will group the venues using k-means to determine the villages of similar caracteristics that may require similar services.

 In addition we will identify all of the hospitals in New York and determine how far they are from each village.

-###The Audience:
+### The Audience:
 State and local governments can use the results of this study to allocate resources and develop plans to help the people and their villages.
 The specific result of this study is to identify those villages needing medical facilities.

 ## Data Sources